-- For me, it’s all about the bold flavor.
-I use V8 vegetable juice instead of just tomato juice.
-I use Sriracha as the hot sauce.
-I add a splash of olive juice to the mix and of course, the spicy salt rim to top it all off.
+For me, it’s all about the bold flavor.
+It may not be traditional, but I like to use V8 vegetable juice instead of just tomato juice.
+As a hot sauce addition, I use Sriracha.
+Add a splash of olive juice into the mix and of course, the spicy salt rim to top it all off.

 Spicy Bloody Mary

 - 4 oz vodka